coreui/coreui/docs/content/components/offcanvas.md

 ### CSS variables

-Offcanvas uses local CSS variables on `.offcanvas` for enhanced real-time customization.
-Values for the CSS variables are set via Sass, so Sass customization is still supported, too.
+Offcanvas utilizes local CSS variables on `.offcanvas` for improved real-time customization.
+The values for the CSS variables are defined through Sass, ensuring that Sass customization remains supported as well.

 {{< scss-docs name="offcanvas-css-vars" file="scss/_offcanvas.scss" >}}